Suicide in China: Statistics

 On the basis of data gathered in 1999, the government estimated an overall rate of 13.9 per 100,000 people, much lower than the rate in other East Asian countries: Japan (18.5) and South Korea (28.9).
 Family conflicts are the number one cause of suicide in China; other common causes include poverty, and disease of the body and mind.

 According to a 2016 WHO report, China's suicide rate is 9.7 people out of every 100,000.
 This rate places the country among the countries with the lowest suicide per capita in the world.
 For 2009–2011, 44% of all suicides occurred among those aged 65 or above and 79% among rural residents.
 Moreover, a 2014 study conducted by the Centre for Suicide Research and Prevention at the University of Hong Kong reported that China's suicide rate has dropped significantly, among the lowest levels in the world.
-An average annual rate of about 9.8 people out of every 100,000 died by suicide as of 2009 to 2011, a 58% drop from average annual rate of 23.2 per 100,000 in 1990 to 1995, largely as a result of population migration from rural areas and urbanization of middle class.
+From 2009 to 2011, the average annual suicide rate was approximately 9.8 per 100,000 people.
+This represents a 58% decrease from the average annual rate of 23.2 per 100,000 recorded between 1990 and 1995.
+The significant decline is largely attributed to population migration from rural areas and the urbanization of the middle class.
 Paul Yip, a co-author of the recent study and professor at the University of Hong Kong, said "no country has ever achieved such a rapid decline in suicides".